 - Hot Deals

-Grape to glass is here to answer every question you’ve ever had about wine!
-Our wine team takes the time to become experts in their field so they can bring the best flavours straight to New Brunswick from around the world.
-They are always here to share their insights and answer your questions.
-Message us on Facebook at anytime if there is a wine question you would like us to answer on Grape to Glass!
+Grape to Glass is here to answer all of your questions about wine!
+Our wine team has taken the time to become experts in their field so they can bring the best flavours from around the world straight to New Brunswick.
+They’re here to share their insights and answer your questions.
+Message us on Facebook at anytime if you have a wine question you would like us to answer here!

 Gilles L from Moncton asks: “Where can I find the best wine in the country?”

 The expectation for some who have never visited Canada is a snow-covered country from East to West for much – if not all – of the year.
 Luckily, this isn’t the case and there are so many areas across the country where climate and geography make for fantastic grape growing and production of some top-quality wines.
 The Vintners Quality Alliance (VQA) areas of Ontario and BC make up the majority of Canada’s growing regions and are designated for their quality, but there are some great wines being produced on the East Coast as well!
 What makes these wines so great and which ones should you choose to help you celebrate Canada Day this year?

 There are currently nine main designated VQA regions in BC, producing wines in a number of different styles from grape varieties that any wine drinker would recognize.
 The majority of these wines are produced in the Okanagan Valley which boasts a very distinctive climate for grape growing.
 It is generally very warm and dry with temperatures being regulated by the Okanagan Lake making it ideal for grape development.
 Grape varieties such as Pinot Noir, Chardonnay and Riesling thrive here, and top-class examples can be similar in style and quality to the more recognized regions of Europe.